 Learning about colors is not limited to the art easel.
 Books about colors are a great way to work on color recognition with little ones while having fun doing it.

 Hello, Red Fox by Eric Carle is a fun interactive book about colors and the color wheel.
-Kids will love the “trick” on each page.
-The trick being that if you stare at a color for long enough then stare at a blank page the complimentary color will appear!
+Kids will love the trick on each page.
+The trick being that if you stare at a color for long enough then stare at a blank page the complementary color will appear!
 This book is great, but not for a group, a class will disintegrate into “Let me!!” and “My turn!” quickly so this is really is best read one on one!

 Planting a Rainbow by Lois Elhert is a wonderful book to use for teaching about flowers and colors.
 The illustrations are bold and bright, perfect for little curious minds.
-I have always liked this book because you can sit down and dive into it reading each flowers name on every page, or browse it more casually with a younger child simply noting the colors.
+I have always liked this book because you can sit down and dive into it reading each flower’s name on every page, or browse it more casually with a younger child simply noting the colors.

 Little Blue and Little Yellow by Leo Lionni is a profound book with underlying commentary about race relations while the surface story is about little blobs of color who when squished together turn into one green blob!
 You”™ll be surprised by how easily your preschooler will pick up on the connection between the two.
-In my PreK class I had more than a few kids make the connection all on their own.
+In my PreK class, I had more than a few kids make the connection all on their own.

-Mouse Paint by Ellen Stoll Walsh is a cute little story about mice that get into paint and not only make a mess but discover what happens when you mix colors.
+Mouse Paint by Ellen Stoll Walsh is a cute little story about mice that get into the paint and not only make a mess but discover what happens when you mix colors.
 Great for every day but even better when you are learning about colors specifically mixing colors.

-Lemons Are Not Red by Laura Vaccaro Seeger is a clever book each page offers a sneak peek at what it next, which my son thought was genius and I have to agree.
+Lemons Are Not Red by Laura Vaccaro Seeger is a clever book each page offers a sneak peek at what is next, which my son thought was genius and I have to agree.
 Soon my son was making his own predictions about what object would be revealed when we turned the page.
 The book offered so many chances for me to step in and ask my son questions about what we were reading without stalling the momentum of the book.This post contains affiliate links.